NEFSC/READ-SSB-Lee-Ronthenetwork/README.md

 The user name,  CPU, and Memory usage is circled in Red.
 The CPU column is based on a single computer instance, so don't be surprised if it shows something like 395%.

+## One of your processes is frozen?

+1. Use "top" to lookup the process id
+2. Use "kill -9 <pid>" to kill the process number <pid"

 ## How much memory is available?